 b) To make repairs or supply services needed for the maintenance of the area and to do occasional inspections.

 In most cases, the Residential Life Office will make every reasonable attempt to notify students in advance of the need to enter their room.
 Please understand that when you call in a work order for maintenance to be completed in your room, you are giving the University permission to enter the designated space to make the requested repairs.
 Whether it is a maintenance issue or an inspection, if the personnel completing the work witness a policy violation, they are expected to report the violation of the Residential Life Office for immediate follow up.

-30. Toilets: Do not flush tampons or sanitary napkins down the toilet.
+Do not flush feminine products, sanitary napkins, or other articles down the toilet.
 It will become clogged, and students will be billed for the repair.